Central Park jogger case: Second trial

 Richardson was the only one of the five defendants to be convicted of attempted murder of Meili, in addition to sodomy and assault of her, and robbery and riot in the attack on John Loughlin, another jogger in the park.
 He was sentenced to 5–10 years in a juvenile facility.

 Korey Wise, 16 years old at the time of the crime, was acquitted of rape and attempted murder.
-At trial, Melody Jackson—the sister of one of Wise's friends—testified that while incarcerated in the Rikers Island he had told her that he had restrained and fondled the jogger.
+At trial, Melody Jackson—the sister of one of Wise's friends—testified that, while incarcerated in the Rikers Island, he had told her that he had restrained and fondled the jogger.
 Wise was convicted of lesser charges of sexual abuse, assault, and riot in the attack on the female jogger and on Loughlin.
 Because of his age and the violent nature of the felony charge, he was tried and sentenced as an adult, receiving 5–15 years in adult prison.
 After the verdict, Wise shouted at the prosecutor: "You're going to pay for this.
 Jesus is going to get you.
 You made this up."

 Jurors who agreed to interviews after the trials said that they were not convinced by the youths' confessions, but were impressed by the physical evidence introduced by the prosecutors: semen, grass, dirt, and two hairs described as "consistent with" the victim's hair that were recovered from Richardson's underpants.

 According to an FBI expert who gave evidence at the trial, all five defendants could be excluded as being the man who had left the semen samples inside Meili and on a sock.
 In total, 14 men were tested, including the defendants and Meili's former boyfriend, and all were excluded.
 The semen belonged to another, unidentified male.
 Years later, more advanced DNA testing also revealed that the hairs in Richardson's clothes did not match the victim.

-Sentencing and appeals

-After the guilty verdicts, the judge sentenced the defendants to the maximum for the charges and their ages.
-The four youths under 16 were sentenced to 5–10 years each.
-They had been held in a juvenile facility since their arrest.
-Wise at 16 was tried and sentenced as an adult because of the nature of the violent felony charges against him, under the Juvenile Offender Law of 1978.
-He was sentenced to 5–15 years.

-Four of the five all but appealed their convictions in the rape case the following year, but each of the convictions was upheld.

-The sentences each of them served is as follows: